MetOffice/CSET/docs/source/contributing/index.rst

 All of the pre-existing tests should pass, as should the formatting and linting checks.
 If they are not, click on "Details" next to the failing check and it will show you what failed.
+Some of the errors are auto-corrected.
+In that case you need to add the file again with git add and rerun the commit.

 .. image:: failing_pr_check.png
     :alt: Pull request checks, with a couple failing.
 The details link is highlighted.